TechnoSparks/Better-SMC/README.md

   - Until no errors do:
   - Click "Continue" in the GUI
   - Run the script again.
 If there are still remaining errors, repeat!
+- The user of this modpack will need to run the script files again if want to update with this repository.

 ## Build
 This modpack is broken for exporting in Modrinth and Curseforge formats due to the mixing of both platform sources.